vimalhari/astrowind/src/data/post/best-tech-stack-2025.md

   - flutter
   - node-js
   - typescript
-category: "Development"
+category: 'Development'
 image: https://pub-693f7baf8984450ca2a6a42eec72bd69.r2.dev/techstack.webp
-excerpt: "Navigate the evolving landscape of web and mobile development with our comprehensive guide to the best tech stacks in 2025.
-From React 18+ to serverless backends, discover the tools that will power your next project."
+excerpt: 'Navigate the evolving landscape of web and mobile development with our comprehensive guide to the best tech stacks in 2025.
+From React 18+ to serverless backends, discover the tools that will power your next project.'
 canonical: https://example.com/best-tech-stack-2025
 ---